Fire suppression: Use of fire apparatus, and firefighting equipment to safely manage and efficiently extinguish all types of fire scenarios.

 As with any fire department, the personnel and resources must be organized in an ordered framework that will enable optimal command, control and the efficient performance of duties.

 The Greenville Fire Department organizational structure is a headed up by the Fire Chief who is appointed by the Town Board.
 The Fire Chief then appoints all other subordinate officers that report to him.
-Within Greenville’s structure we have (1) Fire Chief, (2) Deputy Chiefs, (5) Fire Captains, (1) EMS Coordinator and (5) Lieutenants.
-Included with these positions are a Safety Officer and a Training Officer.
+Within Greenville’s structure we have (1) Fire Chief, (2) Deputy Chiefs, (6) Fire Captains, (1) EMS Coordinator and (4) Lieutenants.

 Description of basic duties within the fire department: